dylan-lang/opendylan/documentation/library-reference/source/command-line-parser/index.rst

    :parameter parser: An instance of :class:`<command-line-parser>`.
    :parameter argv: An instance of ``<sequence>``.
 Normally the value
      returned by ``application-arguments()`` is passed here.
-   :parameter #key usage: As for :function:`print-synopsis`.
+   :parameter #key usage: As for :func:`print-synopsis`.
-   :parameter #key description: As for :function:`print-synopsis`.
+   :parameter #key description: As for :func:`print-synopsis`.
    :description:

      By default, the ``--help`` flag is handled automatically by